Optimal training of integer-valued neural networks with mixed integer programming: Modelling approach

-Equation~\eqref{model:input} models calculations of the NN's first layer while equations (\ref{model:conn1}--\ref{model:conn4}) model the subsequent layers as noted.
+Equation~\eqref{model:input} models calculations of the NN's first layer using $x_i^k$ to represent neurons in the input layer, $i \in N_0$, for each sample $k$.
+Equations (\ref{model:conn1}--\ref{model:conn4}) model the subsequent layers as noted.
 Equation \eqref{model:yhat} calculates the values in neurons in the final layer.
-The value $\hat{y}^k_j$ therefore represents an encoded predicted value of the network.
+The value $\hat{y}^k_j$ therefore represents an encoded predicted label of the network, while $y^k_j$ represents the true encoded label of sample $k$.

-All sample labels are encoded using $+1$/$-1$ encoding in accordance with the theme of BNNs and using the sign function as an activation function.
-Further, the output neurons \eqref{model:yhat} are normalized using a linear approximation method such that all values are approximately between -1 and 1.
-In a MIP model we cannot use non-linear normalization functions, such as softmax or sigmoid, so we approximately linearly normalize instead.
+All sample labels are encoded using $+1$/$-1$ encoding.
+Further, the output neurons \eqref{model:yhat} are normalized using a linear approximation method such that all values are approximately between $-1$ and $1$.
+Since in a pure MIP model we cannot use non-linear normalization functions, such as softmax or sigmoid, we approximate by a linear normalization.

 We next explain our three model variants and their objective functions.
+Each model variant adds a different set of constraints and objective to the base model.